 04/17/2014 in: Inspirationon

-I’ve been reading through the Bible chronologically this year with one of The Bible Study App’s reading plans.
+I’ve been reading through the Bible chronologically this year with one of the Olive Tree Bible App reading plans.
 Right now, I’m reading the Gospel accounts of the Last Supper.
 I’m struck again by Jesus.
 At the last meal they would have together before the cross, the Messiah, the King of Kings and Lord of Lords, takes off his robes, wraps a towel around himself and washes the disciples’ feet (John 13:1-20).
 I’ve read this account that’s only recorded in John’s Gospel dozens of times.
 Yet, like the Holy Spirit often does, this passage was made anew as I read it recently.

 Here’s what struck me: Judas was heavily influenced by Satan (if not possessed) at this point (Luke 22:36, John 13:2), but Judas was present for Jesus to wash his feet.
 I find this humbling and encouraging.
 What?!?
 Yes, encouraging.
 Why?
 Because even though Jesus KNEW Judas was going to betray Him, Jesus served him.
 Jesus knew what was in Judas’ heart.
 He knew the betrayal was coming.
 Jesus knew the anguish that was coming.
 The beatings, the scourging, the agonizing walk to Golgotha, and the ultimate torture, the cross.
 Yet, even in this moment of humbling Himself, Jesus washed Judas’ feet, this man Judas who was pivotal in fulfilling the Scriptures and prophecies about the Suffering Servant.
 Jesus humbled Himself and SERVED His greatest enemy.

 I don’t know about you, but I have trouble serving my closest loved ones.
 I find it difficult to humble myself, to serve, and to put others’ needs before my own.
 I can’t fathom putting a backstabber’s needs in front of my own.